-There are three ways VWF can be secreted.
+There are 3 ways VWF can be secreted.
 Constitutive secretion consists of constant, unimpeded release of newly synthesized VWF that is directly released from the TGN via constitutive vesicles without the need for cellular stimulation.
-Cargo from this route is characterized by short, low molecular weight forms of VWF that are primarily released at the endothelial cell's basolateral side into the subendothelial matrix [106].
-This pool of

-VWF can bind platelets [107], but consists of short multimers and doesn't form long strings [14].
-Basal release, which involves non-stimulated release of regulated cargo, consists of continuous low-rate secretion of higher molecular weight VWF multimers that originate from WPBs and are preferentially released at the apical face of the endothelium [106,108].
+Cargo from this route is characterized by short, low molecular weight forms of VWF that are primarily released at the endothelial cell's basolateral side into the subendothelial matrix [107].
+This pool of VWF can bind platelets [108] but consists of short multimers and does not form long strings [14].
+Basal release, which involves nonstimulated release of regulated cargo, consists of continuous low-rate secretion of higher molecular weight VWF multimers that originate from WPBs and are preferentially released at the apical face of the endothelium [107,109].
 This route has been postulated to account for the vast majority of circulating VWF.
-The regulated secretion pathway, triggered by agonists, releases a rapid bolus of high molecular weight (HMW) VWF in the vessel lumen by simultaneous exocytosis of a large number of WPBs.
+The regulated secretion pathway, triggered by agonists, releases a rapid bolus of high-molecular-weight VWF in the vessel lumen by simultaneous exocytosis of a large number of WPBs.
 Ca2+ or cAMP serve as second messengers in response to these signals.
-Regulated secretion of WPB involves two distinct mechanisms.
-In the majority of WPBs VWF is rapidly expelled from the organelle upon fusion with the plasma membrane.
-The explosive release of tubularly packed VWF is driven by the entry of water molecules, and increase in WPB luminal pH that occurs immediately upon fusion [69,109].
-In a smaller fraction of WPBs, approximately 20-30%, expulsion of VWF is not immediate, but occurs several seconds after fusion and is associated with the formation of an actomyosin ring around the post fusion organelle [80,83,110,111] (Figure 6).
-Two functions for actomyosin structures are proposed: firstly, to stabilize the fusion pore and contributing to sustained exocytosis; secondly, to facilitate the expulsion of HMW VWF through a mechanical "squeezing" process.
-The actomyosin ring refers to a complex structure formed by the coordinated interaction between actin filaments and myosin motor proteins.
-It is not a single protein or entity but rather a composite structure made up of multiple proteins working together.
-It typically consists of actin filaments that provide the structural framework, myosin motor proteins that generate contractile forces and other regulatory proteins that modulate its structure and activity.
-It's worth noting that the depletion of Slp2a, also disrupts actin ring assembly [80].
-This suggests that a specific organelle orientation might be a requirement for actin ring formation.
-Furthermore, ongoing investigations continue to explore the composition and functional nuances of actin rings in the context of
+Regulated secretion of WPB involves 2 distinct mechanisms.
+In the majority of WPBs, VWF is rapidly expelled from the organelle upon fusion with the PM.
+The explosive release of tubularly packed VWF is driven by the entry of water molecules and an increase in WPB luminal pH that occurs immediately upon fusion [69,110].
+In a smaller fraction of WPBs, approximately 20% to 30%, expulsion of VWF is not immediate but occurs several seconds after fusion and is associated with the formation of an actomyosin ring around the postfusion organelle [81,83,111,112]